aloneguid/config/doc/SupportedTypes.md

 - `System.Uri`
 - `System.Guid`

+Note that when appropriate types are converted and parsed using an `InvariantCulture` instead of a current culture.
+This allows to be interoperable between different culture settings between applications.

+DateTime is always converted to UTC.

 ## Arrays

 String arrays are supported.
 Config.Net splits an input string by comma `,` and space character ` ` and builds an array from it.
 When writing back array values are joined by `, `.